irawoodring/343/names-binding-scope/PITCHME.md

 ---
 An example of these is local variables in C.  Each function will have local variables; the space for them is not created until the function's memory is created.
 When the program executes (elaborates) the code for the variable, it is created.
 ---
-They are useful because they allow recursion (a subprogram must have local dynamic local storage for recursion).
+They are useful because they allow recursion (a subprogram must have dynamic local storage for recursion).

 The disadvantage is run-time overhead, as allocating and deallocating variables can be high, and they are not history sensitive (meaning when you call another instance of a function the variable does not keep the value of the variable from the first call).
 ---
 Why can't we have recursion without these variables?

-Consider:
+Consider this language that only has global storage:

 ```C
 #include <stdio.h>